svc-design/documents/Resume-EN.md

 ### Professional Summary

 A cloud engineer and site reliability engineer with 13 years of experience in cloud technology, IT infrastructure, and DevOps practices.
 Skilled in using Kubernetes, Docker, and CI/CD automation tools like GitHub Actions, Jenkins, and Ansible to deliver scalable solutions.
 Extensive experience leading cloud migration projects, developing hybrid cloud solutions, and implementing monitoring and observability systems.
-Conversational English proficiency; salary negotiable.

 ### Skills Overview
 - **Cloud Platforms**: AWS, GCP, Azure, AliCloud